Call:

 Step 7: Add Links During Every Content Update

-- add two to five contextual internal links
+• Add two to five contextual internal links

-- link to one priority page
+• Link to at least one priority page

 Step 8: Monitor Results

-- indexed page growth
+• Indexed page growth

 Mini Case Study Example

-Imagine an SEO agency managing a B2B software website.
+To better understand this, imagine an SEO agency managing a B2B software website.

-The site has:
+Initially, the site has:

-- 80 blog posts
+• 80 blog posts

-- 15 service and solution pages
+• 15 service and solution pages

-- several strong backlinks to blog content
+• Several strong backlinks pointing to blog content

-- weak rankings for high-converting solution pages
+• However, weak rankings for high-converting solution pages

-- the solution pages have very few internal links
+• The solution pages have very few internal links

-- several blog posts target adjacent intent but remain disconnected
+• Several blog posts target adjacent intent but remain disconnected

-- one important landing page is nearly orphaned
+• One important landing page is nearly orphaned

 Best Practices for Long-Term SEO Authority Flow